leebaird/discover/README.md

 ```
 Run multiple instances of Nikto in parallel.

-1. List of IPs.
+1. List of IPs
-2. List of IP:port.
+2. List of IP:port
 3. Previous menu
 ```
 ### SSL